magland/sortingview/README.md

 # sortingview

-Interactively view and share results of electrophysiological spike sorting.
+Interactively view, curate, and share results of electrophysiological spike sorting.

 **This project is at an early stage of development.**